Narrative = A story or account of events and experiences

 Also see: counter narrative, counter narrative, non-narrated, narrator

-Pet peeves: unreliable narrator
+Pet peeves: unreliable narrator, false narratives

 The audience – readers, viewers – interprets the ‘story‘ differently.